Mayeu/awesome-open-source-organizations/README.md

 > Funding legend used:
 > - :moneybag:, for the venture capital circuit
 > - :microscope:, for research grants
-> - :boot:, for bootstraped
+> - :boot:, for bootstrapped
 > - :busts_in_silhouette:, crowdfunding, donations, or Patreon like model

 - :microscope: [Dat Project](https://datproject.org/), [grant](https://datproject.org/about), [on GitHub](https://github.com/datproject): A distributed data community.